DrThomasAger/smile/README.md

 # Positive

-There's enough dismal despair in AI.
+Everyone wants to be happy.
 We use happy emoticons only.
 If we can make even one prompt engineer happier, then this project is successful.

 # Maintainable